 2011 - Faux guide, workshop together with Red Caballo.

-A writer moves to a mythical hotel in central Buenos Aires while in the depths of grief following the death of his mother.
-While tackling his next novel, he wanders the city with a roll of paintings that he cant open.
-His life grows complicated following a series of chance and enlightening encounters with strangers.
+A writer in the depths of grief following his mother's death moves to an iconic hotel in central Buenos Aires.
+While tackling his next novel, he wanders the city with a roll of paintings he's unable to open.
+A series of chance and enlightening encounters with strangers complicate his life.
 One long night, he finally manages to unfurl the works his mother left behind.
-From now on, he won't be just him: hell be Pablo, a lawless yet gentle beast, and Ursula, a bitter and melancholic woman.
-Three identities, three lives, all forged around one experience.
+From now on, he won't be only himself: he’ll be Pablo, a lawless yet gentle beast, and Ursula, a bitter and melancholic woman.
+Three identities, three lives, all forged around a single experience.

 Martina Juncadella (Buenos Aires, 1992) acts, films, writes poetry and co-directs the Argentine publishing house Socios Fundadores.
 In 2016 she took part in the Proyecto Documental film workshop coordinated by Andrés di Tella.
 During that time she worked on two short films: Mensajes (Messages) (2016), and Fiora (2017), the latter co-directed with Martín Vilela.
 Fiora was selected for EIECINE 2017 (International Film Students Meeting, part of the San Sebastián Film Festival).